The UK's European university

 - We have one of the highest percentages of students studying under the Erasmus scheme of any multi-faculty UK university

-- We offer a wealth of European and international opportunities for study, work and travel in a stimulating ad effective learning community
+- We offer a wealth of European and international opportunities for study, work and travel in a stimulating and effective learning community

-Kent's researchers have been highly successful in securing European funding, which has amounted to £13.8m over the last five years.
+Kent's researchers have been highly successful in securing European funding, which has amounted to £16.1m over the last five years.
 Not only is EU funding important as a source of revenue but EU research grants demand and foster collaboration across borders, between European and international partners.
-More information about Kent's European research and projects.
+Kent also actively collaborates with European and international partners through a range of other research support initiatives including the Newton Fund and the UK sponsored Grand Challenges Research Fund.

-Kent was the first UK higher education institution to issue the European Diploma Supplement and was awarded the Diploma Supplement Label in 2009.
-The University has been part of the European Commission’s Erasmus programme since itsinception in 1987; an engagement that has facilitated the University’s collaboration with a large number of prestigious Higher Education Institutions in mainland Europe.
-Over the past thirty years, strong bilateral links with institutions across Europe, established through student and staff mobility agreements, have broadened to form consortia; close groupings of institutions with the common objective of opening up opportunities for inter-institutional cooperation:exchange of best practice; capacity building, internationalisation of the curricula, and joint initiatives covering both research and teaching.
-See where our partners are located on our international partnerships map.
+Over the past thirty five years, strong bilateral links with institutions across Europe, established through student and staff mobility agreements, have broadened to form consortia; close groupings of institutions with the common objective of opening up opportunities for inter-institutional cooperation: exchange of best practice; capacity building, internationalisation of the curricula, and joint initiatives covering both research and teaching.
+The University has been part of the European Commission’s Erasmus programme since its inception in 1987; an engagement that has facilitated the University’s collaboration with a large number of prestigious Higher Education Institutions in mainland Europe.

-Read more about how the University of Kent’s engagement with European institutions and other European nations benefits our students, the University and the wider community: University of Kent: Distinctively European (PDF)
+Read more about how the University of Kent’s engagement with European institutions and other European nations benefits our students, the University and the wider community.